KIRANKUMAR7296/.NET/C#.md

 ### 27. Abstract Method

-- Only be used in an abstract class.
+- Abstract Method are only used in an `Abstract Class`
-- Method does not have any body it is just derived.
+- Method does not have any body it is just derived from its base `Abstract Class`
-- It can be overridden by the derived class.
+- It can be `overridden` by the derived class.

 ### 28. Delegates

 - A delegate is a `reference type` variable that holds the reference to a `method`
 - The reference can be changed at `runtime`
-- Delegates are especially used for implementing `events` and the `call-back` methods.
+- Delegates are especially used for implementing `events` and the `call back` methods.